Configuring User Authentication

 These authentication options are available through JDBC and ODBC interfaces.

-If user impersonation is enabled, Drill executes the client requests as the authenticated user.
+Enabling both user impersonation and authentication is recommended to restrict access to data and improve security.
+When user impersonation is enabled, Drill executes the client requests as the authenticated user.
 Otherwise, Drill executes client requests as the user that started the drillbit process.
-You can enable both authentication and impersonation to improve Drill security.
-See Configuring User Impersonation for more information.